 The Catholic Daughters of the Americas nationwide started the new year in September, after a two month break from formal meetings.
 Court St. Helena of the Cross started the year with a slate of new officers, welcomed five new members, and added two more during our membership drive in October.

 As I begin my term as Regent of our Court, I want to extend my gratitude and admiration to our members.
 They consistently dedicate their time and talents for the better good.
 True to the CDA Motto of Unity and Charity, we started strong with a number of activities.
 We celebrated CDA Sunday on October 21st with a corporate Mass and a new member reception.
 We joined other St Helena organizations during the Month of Mary in leading the Holy Rosary before Saturday and Sunday Masses.
 The following week we made and distributed over 500 white ribbons in observation of White Ribbons Against Pornography (WRAP) week, October 28th-November 3rd.
 On November 2nd, we partnered with the Bereavement Ministry and the Knights of Columbus on St. Helena’s annual All Souls’ Day Memorial Mass and Candle-lighting Ceremony.
+In December, we entertained the Heartland Senior Home with Christmas songs and crafts.
+In January and February, 2019, we have helped the Guadalupe Home downtown San Antonio in their food and clothes closets.
+Now it time to prepare for our upcoming Fashion Show Saturday, April 13, 2019.
+Tickets are $35!!

 The newly elected officers attended officer training on August 25, 2018 in Seguin, Texas.
 The State Court officers provided guidance regarding the four topics that will dominate this first year of the term of CDA officers in the local courts: Protocol, Circle of Love, Ceremonials, and Spirituality/Service.